YuchengPeter/Titanic-Survival-Prediction-with-ML/README.md

 Data source: Kaggle https://www.kaggle.com/c/titanic

 1. A single DT is trained and has around 80% accuracy on testing data.
 Challenges I have encountered:
-  a.
-Missing data: Currently, I am filling all missing data with 0.
+	- Missing data: Currently, I am filling all missing data with 0.
 It is not the ideal approach, however, because it affects the split of      feature with missing data.
 Will re-approach this issue later.
-  b.
-I am manually dropping features that I believe holds no value(the name of the passenger, passenger ID, ticket number, etc.).
+	- I am manually dropping features that I believe holds no value(the name of the passenger, passenger ID, ticket number, etc.).
 However,      this will not be feasible when the number of features grow significantly.
 Plus, my intuition could be wrong.
 Perhaps PCA would be a        solution to eliminate useless features.
-  c.
-In the future, I will visualize my decision tree to see if there's any contraints I could add to my DT(max depth, min number of leaf        nodes, entropy vs gini, etc.)
+	- In the future, I will visualize my decision tree to see if there's any contraints I could add to my DT(max depth, min number of leaf        nodes, entropy vs gini, etc.)

 2. I will implement random forest and compare the difference between a single DT and random forest.